fpgadeveloper/ethernet-fmc-axi-eth/README.md

 Copy those folders and their contents into the `C:\Xilinx\Vivado\2016.4\data\boards\board_files` folder (this may be different on your machine, depending on your Vivado installation directory).

-### Building the SDK workspace

-The software application used to test these projects is the lwIP Echo Server example that is built into Xilinx SDK.
-The application relies on the lwIP library (also built into Xilinx SDK) but with a few modifications.
-The modified version of the lwIP library is contained in the `EmbeddedSw` directory, which is added as a local SDK repository to the SDK workspace.

-Instructions for building the SDK workspace can be found in the `SDK` directory of this repo.

 ### Microblaze design differences